You now have three choices for a range. There is freestanding or a range with the clock, timer, and controls on the backguard.

 What is a Freestanding Range?

-Traditional freestanding ranges have a backguard with the controls on it.
-The majority of traditional freestanding ranges are 30’’ wide however some models come in 40’’, 24’’ or 20’’ widths.
+Traditional freestanding ranges have a backguard with controls.
+The majority of traditional freestanding ranges are 30’’ wide, however, some models are available in 40’’, 24’’ or 20’’ widths.

 - 5 Sealed Burners